-For example, this 2009 study showed tryptophan-enriched cereals led to faster and higher quality sleep in infants.
+For example, this 2009 study showed that tryptophan-enriched cereals led to faster and higher quality sleep in infants.

 Improved sleep has also been shown to help you build muscle.
-For example, this 2011 study found that sleep deprived people have on average 60% less muscle mass compared to people who get 8 hours of sleep every night.
+For example, this 2011 study found that sleep-deprived people have on average 60% less muscle mass compared to people who get 8 hours of sleep every night.

 Not only does sleep increase muscle mass, but it also increases functional strength.
 This is seen in a 2017 study that found people who slept more are also stronger than those who don’t get enough sleep.

-So top-up your tryptophan with a banana and sleep your way to bigger muscle gains!
+So top up your tryptophan with a banana and sleep your way to bigger muscle gains!